apache/spark/TESTING.rst

 the directory used by airflow scheduler and webserver to scan dags for.
 You can place your dags there to test them.

-The DAGs can be run in the master version of Airflow but they also work with older versions.
+The DAGs can be run in the main version of Airflow but they also work with older versions.

 To run the tests for Airflow 1.10.* series, you need to run Breeze with